BigDataForSanDiego/2019-Team-304/proposal_submission_form.md

 **Smart Environment**
 - [ ] How can San Diegans have access to better air quality indoors and outdoors?
 - [ ] How can we clean San Diego beaches effectively?
-- [x] Your question: how can we prevent public schools from having food waste at the end of the day
+- [x] Your question: How can we prevent public schools from having food waste at the end of the day?

 **Smart Education**
-- [ ] How can schools better utilize their physical resources?
+- [x] How can schools better utilize their physical resources?
 - [ ] How to provide better school bus routing plan for San Diego Unified School Districts?
-- [ ] Your question:
+- [] Your question:

 **Smart Transportation**
 - [ ] How can San Diegans make better transportation decisions of getting from point A to Z that leaves a smaller carbon footprint?